ajitagupta/book-library-crud-api/README.md

 As a software engineer, in most projects you work on, Spring and Spring Boot are already implemented and used vigorously.
 So, you must have used a bit of Spring Boot yourself and extended the API.
 However, getting to know its essential functionality and setup is crucial in this age of flexible, highly available distributed systems, and scalable enterprise projects.
 Everyone wants it.
 Everyone needs it.
 Everyone is switching to this technology.
 Hence, a bootcamp becomes mandatory to grow in your career and get a good job.

 In this bootcamp we build a Book / Library CRUD API from the ground up.
-We will also use the Spring Cloud framework build a distributed system with a microservice architecture.
+We will also use the Spring Cloud framework to build a distributed system with a microservice architecture.
 We create five Spring Boot projects:
 1. Config Client
 2. Config Server
 3. Feign Consumer